LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 * Coherency with other projects.

-Let’s take the example of Umpire/RAJA/CHAI.
+Let's consider the example of Umpire/RAJA/CHAI.
 Those projects work together and have synchronized releases.
 They all use Uberenv for their CI.

 For those projects we try to: